-We offer testing (sleep studies), treatment and consultation for sleep disorders that affect babies, children and young people up to age 21.
+We offer testing (sleep studies), treatment and consultation for sleep disorders that affect babies, children and young people less than 18 years of age (ages 0 to 17).
 These services include:

 Doctors use polysomnography (sleep study) to identify sleep problems.
 During sleep, the body acts differently than while awake.
 A sleep study monitors your child's body functions during sleep, including sleep stages, eye movements, brain waves, muscle activity, breathing, body positions and heartbeat.
-Learn more (PDF) (Spanish) (Vietnamese).
+Learn more (PDF) (Arabic) (Dari) (Simplified Chinese) (Somali) (Spanish) (Vietnamese).

 Children usually have sleep studies with continuous positive airway pressure (CPAP) or bilevel positive airway pressure (Bi-PAP) after they have been diagnosed with obstructive sleep apnea or another breathing disorder during sleep.
-We offer overnight sleep studies at our Seattle Children’s at Overlake Medical Tower location in Bellevue only.
+We offer overnight sleep studies at our Sleep Center at Seattle Children’s at Overlake in Bellevue location only.

 During these tests, your child sleeps wearing a facemask hooked to a special CPAP or Bi-PAP machine that records the right amount of air pressure for your child.
 The results give us the correct air pressure setting for you to set up a CPAP or Bi-PAP machine in your home.
 A sleep study may also be done with extra oxygen to help your child's breathing.

 A multiple sleep latency test (MSLT) is a daytime nap study that gathers information about your child's body functions and sleepiness during the day.
 The test is usually done right after a polysomnography (PSG or sleep study).
 During the MSLT, your child will take a series of naps every 2 hours throughout the day.
-We offer the MSLT at our Seattle Children’s at Overlake Medical Tower location in Bellevue only.
+We offer the MSLT at our Sleep Center at Seattle Children’s at Overlake in Bellevue location only.

 Scheduling an Appointment with Sleep Medicine